Stella-Nthenya/timeteller/README.md

 # timeteller
 Tell time in words
-This is an function that converts numeric time into the corresponding english words
+This converts numeric time into the corresponding english words

+TO Run use python3 #name of file